-Rachel Moritz is a writer and teaching artist based in Minneapolis.
-She is the author of Borrowed Wave, a finalist for the National Poetry Series as well as the 2015 Minnesota Book Award in Poetry.
+Rachel Moritz is a poet and writer based in Minneapolis.
+She is the author of Borrowed Wave (Kore Press), a finalist for the National Poetry Series as well as the 2015 Minnesota Book Award in Poetry.
 Her second collection, Sweet Velocity, won the 2015 Besmilr Brigham Women Writer’s Award from Lost Roads Press.
 Rachel has also published five poetry chapbooks and a middle-grade reader for children.

-Moritz’s poems have been published in American Letters and Commentary, Aufgabe, Colorado Review, Denver Quarterly, Iowa Review, 26, Tinderbox Poetry Journal, TYPO, and Volt.
-Among her awards are fellowships from the Minnesota State Arts Board and the Jerome Foundation as well as a residency at the Kimmel Harding Nelson Center for the Arts.
+Rachel’s poems have appeared in American Letters and Commentary, Aufgabe, Colorado Review, Denver Quarterly, Iowa Review, 26, Tinderbox Poetry Journal, TYPO, and Volt.
+Among her awards are fellowships from the Jerome Foundation and the Minnesota State Arts Board, most recently a 2017 Artist Initiative grant in prose.

-Moritz received a BA in history from Macalester College and an MFA in creative writing from the University of Minnesota.
-She has taught writing in libraries, elementary and middle schools, senior centers, retirement communities, and college classrooms.
+Rachel received an MFA in Poetry from the University of Minnesota.
+Since 2000, she has taught writing in libraries, elementary and middle schools, senior centers, retirement communities, and college classrooms.
 She teaches currently with Alzheimer’s Poetry Project Minnesota, COMPAS, Minnesota Prison Writing Workshop, and Poetry Barn.